 Drink: the race ends with a celebration of our great Canadian winters at The Aulde Dubliner and Pour House.

-Onsite registration is from 5pm to 7pm.
+Onsite registration is from 5pm to 7pm on race day (subject to availability).

 Cystic Fibrosis Canada